Anannyap7/AlgoExpert-DSA/Arrays/missing-numbers.md

 * <ins>FACT: If you take the average of the 2 missing numbers, 1 missing number would be greater than the average and 1 would be less.</ins>
   * ```average = (expectedSum - numSum)//2```
   * Divide the expected array based on the average found into ```two halves```.
 One of the numbers would be on the left (less than average) and one on the right (more than average)
-* [Since we know that there is one missing number on each side of the expected array, we can treat each of the halves (left and right) as its own problem of finding a missing number]
+* <ins>Since we know that there is one missing number on each side of the expected array, we can treat each of the halves (left and right) as its own problem of finding a missing number</ins>
   * Add numbers less than the average (to the left of the avg) and greater than the average (to the right of the avg) for the expected array: ```leftExpectedSum``` and ```rightExpectedSum```.
   * Repeat the same for the input array: ```leftNumSum``` and ```rightNumSum```.
   * Take the left and right ```difference``` of the expected and input array to find the 2 missing numbers: ```num1``` and ```num2```.